rafaellopesdesa/NtupleTools/checkCMS3/README.md

 Detailed printouts will highlight where any problems are found.

 ###Tests performed:
--Detailed event counting
+  - Detailed event counting
--Printout of CMS3 tag
+  - Printout of CMS3 tag
--Detailed checks of post-processing variables -Checking for sParm branches
+  - Detailed checks of post-processing variables
+  - Checking for sParm branches

 Send questions, comments, bugs, or feature requests to Dan Klein.